camunda/camunda/docs/src/go-client/get-started.md

 Open a web browser and go to <http://localhost:8080/>.

 Connect to the broker and switch to the workflow instances view.
-Here, you see the current state of the workflow instance which includes active tasks, completed activities, the payload and open incidents.
+Here, you see the current state of the workflow instance which includes active jobs, completed activities, the payload and open incidents.

 ![zeebe-monitor-step-1](/java-client/zeebe-monitor-1.png)